leonormes/retry/README.md

     log(err);
 }
 ```
-Rather than re implementing the retry logic each time and mixing this logic in with what ever is being retried we can seperate things making it easier to test and easier to change in future.
+Rather than re implementing the retry logic each time and mixing this logic in with what ever is being retried we can separate things making it easier to test and easier to change in future.

 When you realise that waiting 500ms each time is not the correct thing to do here you can change the policy without changing any other code.